An Equity-Aware Recommender System for Curating Art Exhibits Based on Locally-Constrained Graph Matching: Introduction

+The goal of the OpArt recommender system is threefold: first, to provide recommendations that are relevant to individual level queries; second, to provide recommendations that, in aggregate, are relevant at the global level; and third, to do all of this with a shared and limited set of resources.
+Unlike traditional recommender systems that algorithmically curate items for the individual user, OpArt is curating public art displays that need to satisfy many users concurrently (see Figure \ref{fig:OpArt_pipeline}.
+Therefore, we will be interested in the score, $s$, described above, but extrapolated to a large set of users, the precise formulation of which will be given in Section \ref{sec:algorithm}.
+Built into this aggregate score will be the ability to give preferences to certain queries.
+Specifically, queries made by locally underrepresented users will be given preference, and queries that seek out historically underrepresented artists will be given preference.

+After the algorithm is run, and recommendations are produced, the retrieval and rendering step of OpArt is carried out in the curation of multiple physical public art exhibits.
+This is another feature that differentiates OpArt from typical information retrieval systems, namely, there is a natural capacity that exists for each item since one physical object can't appear in two places at once.
+This means that sometimes multiple queries are at odds with one another.
+For example, item $d_4$ from Figure \ref{fig:exhibits} might be the highest scoring item for both groups of queries, but it can only be shown in one exhibit space.
+Consequently choices need to be made about which exhibit space and which queries are more highly valued.

-In this paper, we explore one particular notion of optimal art hanging, motivated by the work of economist Thomas Schelling.
+While the question of value can be framed in multiple ways, through this work we hope to expand upon notions of value in art as a reflection of community identity, and as a mechanism for rethinking community belonging.
+In particular, we explore one particular notion of value, motivated by the work of economist Thomas Schelling.
 Schelling's model of segregation is an agent based model which demonstrates how individual preference for neighbors of the same race, even when mild, leads to segregation \cite{Schelling2006}.
 Schelling's work shows that in order to desegregate neighborhoods it is necessary to not only be tolerant of people different from oneself, but actively seek out diverse neighbors.
 Applying these principles to representation in public art, we develop our model of hanging art with a strong preference {\em against} ``in group" representation.

+The notation introduce throughout this section is summarized in Table \ref{tab:rs_notation}.
+The rest of the paper will be organized as follows.
+Section \ref{sec:methodology} will cover the methodology proposed in this manuscript: in \ref{sec:representation} the database, users and associated representations will be formalized; in \ref{sec:algorithm} the recommendation algorithm will be derived with explicit values given for the scoring function.
+Section \ref{sec:experiments} will report on experimental results, evaluating OpArt in terms of a group fairness metric.
+Section \ref{sec:discussion} will consist of a discussion and conclusions to be drawn from this work, as well as limitations of the methods presented here.
+All of the tools and and data for this project are publicly available on Github \cite{opart_github}.